 If you travel by car, cover any items that might attract attention.

 Other than that, I felt quite safe in Italy, and if you keep that in mind, you will as well.

-Let´s get started with the top attractions that should be on your Northern Italy itinerary.
+Let´s get started with the top attractions to see in 7, 10, or 14 days.

-Depending on the time of your arrival, I suggest starting your Northern Italy itinerary with spending one full day in Bergamo.
+Depending on your arrival time, I suggest starting your itinerary by spending one full day in Bergamo.

 Places to Visit in Bergamo